 Personal injury clients want to know the potential value of their case and whether an accident attorney in Marion can achieve a high settlement for them.
 Our attorneys cannot predict what a case will settle for or how much damages a jury will award an injured victim without evaluating the circumstances of your case.
 However, our attorneys can explain the types of damages and estimate the potential value of your claim that you are entitled to receive.

 The following are common types of damages awarded in trucking collision cases:

 - Lost income

 - Future lost earnings

 - Lost future earnings

 - Pain and suffering

-Catastrophic trucking collision cases will produce higher settlement amounts than cases in which an injured victim suffers only minor injuries.
+Catastrophic truck accident claims will produce higher settlement amounts than cases in which an injured victim suffers only minor injuries.
 Juries and judges may award more for wrongful death cases and catastrophic personal injuries.
-Truck crash victims can recover financial compensation for non-economic damages, economic damages, and punitive damages.
-Punitive damages aim to punish a defendant for egregious conduct and to prevent the defendant from committing the same conduct in the future.
+Truck crash victims can recover financial compensation for non-economic, economic, and punitive damages.
+Punitive damages aim to punish a defendant for egregious conduct and prevent the defendant from committing the same conduct.

 Contact a Marion Truck Accident Attorney From Lawler Brown Law Firm Today

-Contact the Lawler Brown Law Firm today for a free consultation, during which we can discuss the facts of your case.
-We are not afraid to stand up against the largest trucking companies near Marion, Illinois, and our attorneys can help you recover the financial compensation that will make you whole.
+Contact the Lawler Brown Law Firm today for a free consultation so that we can discuss the facts of your case.
+We are not afraid to stand up against the largest trucking companies.
+We will protect your rights and help you recover the financial compensation that will help you now and in the future.
 If you suffered injuries in a trucking crash, contact us at (618) 993-2222 today.